 It’s a definite BUY RECOMMENDATION.

 The Elemnt is good enough for the odd navigational experience and great for my long mornings riding the Surrey Hills or a few laps hacking round nearby parks.
 All the performance metics are there.
 It’s supports connecting to pretty much every sensor it needs to.
 It becomes your cycling workhorse to do a job without the pretty niceties of other products.
 I suppose the looks are “alright” or “quirky-in-a-pleasant-way” but I don’t really care what it looks like for the thousands of miles it has to work perfectly for.
 And that’s what it does.
 It just works.
 Ask your cycling buddies who already have one…they will say the same thing.

-If there ever could be a ‘Best Cycling Computer‘ then the Elemnt is certainly a candidate.
+If there ever could be a ‘Best Cycling Computer‘ then the Elemnt is most certainly a candidate.
 Here’s a link to a more general view of cycling computers for different kinds of cyclists…like you.

 The Wahoo Elemnt ecosystem is fundamentally wireless.
 You only need a USB cable for charging.
 Even firmware updates are pushed from the smartphone app and the app is also used for configuring the Elemnt.